antoine-amy/ABALONE_GEANT4/GEANT4/README.md

     ├── ABsimulation.cc		   # main function file
     ├── pe.mac			   # macro simulating the emission of a electron in the ABALONE └── decay.mac                      # macro simulating the decay of 176Lu in LYSO

+The thermal noise and conditions for the digitizer hits are currently disabled to allow test on the decay simulations.